sailorfe/dots/README.md

 - `switch-theme`: as discussed in [colors](#colors), it relies on [gnu gettext](https://www.gnu.org/software/gettext/)'s `envsubst` command.
 - `wl-colorpick`: hex code picker for wayland. depends on grim, slurp, imagemagick, libnotify + a notification daemon.
 - several bemenu scripts:
-    * `menu-custom` is just `wmenu-run` with all my color-conscious flags from the `bemenu` package so it's portable across scripts.
+    * `bemenu-custom` is just `bemenu-run` with all my color-conscious flags from the `bemenu` package so it's portable across scripts.
     * `menu-astro` copies unicode characters (primarily astrological glyphs) to the wayland clipboard. this is for when i'm on my laptop and without [my mechanical keyboard](https://codeberg.org/sailorfe/qmk-planck).
     * `menu-emoji` does the same for emojis. this script kind of sucks because it slowly pipes in an `emojis.txt`.
     * `menu-notes` helps me quickly hop into my notes vault.
-    * `menu-tarot` is old, the first version of my [hello, world tarot bash script](https://codeberg.org/sailorfe/tarot) without reversals.

 ## license